Saturday, September 17, 2016

 Walking & Talking (Part 2)

-Capital of Abundance: the only
+Capital of Abundance:

-remaining feature from the old square
+of the old square

 After taking stock of the Duomo and admiring Giotto’s Campanile (Bell Tower), it was time to glide down wide streets to Piazza della Repubblica, once a central marketplace and Jewish quarter, demolished in 1860’s to create a public space befitting an Italian national capital.